 We see many age deniers saying that dating methods are not accurate and are prone to errors.
 The problem is that these methods all correlate with each other and show remarkable consilience in many rather astounding ways, given that they are based on several very different mechanisms -- unless they are indeed accurate.

 To address this issue of correlations, and the consilience of different systems, we will start with age measuring systems that involve direct methods of counting ages due to annual layers.
 As we move through different methods, we will discusses how those annual layer methods corroborate and agree with each other.
-We will also discuss how radiometric data and dating methods enter into the mix when appropriate.
+We will also discuss how parts of radiometric data and dating methods enter into the mix when appropriate (the methods themselves will be discussed in part 3).
 In addition, we will discuss correlations and consilience not just with different age measuring mechanisms, but with past climate changes and certain known events or ancient artifacts that occurred in the past, things that show up in multiple records just where they should be if the age measurements are accurate.

 I do not ask you to discard your skepticism, I just ask that you temper it with an open mind.

 The challenge for the age deniers is not just to describe how a single method can be wrong, but how they can all be wrong at the same time and in the same way to produce virtually identical results (within the margins of error) - when random results or systematic errors in different methods should produce notably different results:

 The challenge for old age deniers (especially young earth proponents) is to explain why the same basic results occur from different measurement systems if they are not measuring actual age?